kyraikeda/kyraikeda.github.io/projects/manoalist.md

 <br/><br/>

 ## THE EXPERIENCE
 Overall, it was a great experience working with my team.
 My team was diverse in terms of our experiences, which played in our favor.
 We had routine meetings twice a week through Zoom to discuss everyone's progress and future issues we need to work on.
 This was my first time developing a website, so things were confusing for me, of course.
-I have to say working with forms were tricky for me  I developed a greater understanding for Mongo, Meteor, Semantic UI React, and web design in general.
+I have to say working with forms were tricky for me when it came to validating inputs and properly checking for errors.
+I also had this issue of the create a listing page displaying for me and my other teammate, but not for the others.
+The issue was that I didn't update npm packages, and I later found that we had to install another one to use Autoform for Meteor.
+This taught me to always check for updates and keep up with any new ones that might affect development.
+In the end, I developed a greater understanding for Mongo, Meteor, Semantic UI React, and web design in general.
+<br/><br/>

 Project Page: [Manoalist](https://manoalist.github.io/)<br/>
-GitHub Repo: <a href="https://github.com/manoalist/manoalist"><i class="large github icon"></i>"Manoalist GitHub"</a>
+GitHub Repo: <a href="https://github.com/manoalist/manoalist"><i class="large github icon"></i>Manoalist</a>